Walkerrh/walkerrh.github.io/quotes.md

 C.S.
-Lewis - Human history is the long terrible story oof man trying to find something other than God which will make him happy
+Lewis - Human history is the long terrible story of man trying to find something other than God which will make him happy

 Proverbs 12:24 - The hand of the diligent will rule, while the slothful will be put to forced labor